Gaucher Disease: Diagnosis, Treatment, and Stories

 It can also be helpful to connect with others who share a common experience.
 There are several Gaucher support groups you can join, as well as discussion boards, social media groups, and more.

 While the financial burden is only a smart part of living with Gaucher, it can be one of the most overwhelming parts.
 Remember, we provides financial assistance for Gaucher patients.
-You can use our prescreening eligibility tool today to see if you qualify for help.
+You can use our prescreening eligibility tool today to see if you qualify for help or donate here.